-When the Government announced its Heat and Buildings Strategy in the Autumn last year, emphasis was placed on air source heat pumps as a low carbon heating solution which could significantly help reduce the carbon footprint of household heating.
+When the Government announced its Heat and Buildings Strategy in the Autumn of 2021, emphasis was placed on air source heat pumps as a low carbon heating solution which could significantly help reduce the carbon footprint of household heating.
 A lot of homes today are currently kept warm by a traditional fossil fuel boiler, such as a gas or oil boiler, but as the country moves towards achieving Net Zero, many homes will need to turn to renewable energy to reduce their dependency on high carbon fuels.
 This is where air source heat pumps, such as the Aerona³ heat pump from Grant, can step in.

 Air source heat pumps, which utilise the heat energy in the air and transfer it into useable energy within a heating system, are already helping thousands of UK homes with their heating and hot water.
 Installing an air source heat pump is not the same as installing a boiler so the installation costs can be higher.
-This is one of the reasons why the Government introduced the Boiler Upgrade Scheme to provide consumers with financial support to assist their transition to low carbon heating.
+This is one of the reasons why the Government introduced the Boiler Upgrade Scheme (BUS) to provide consumers with financial support to assist their transition to low carbon heating.

 What funding is available through the Boiler Upgrade Scheme?

 The Boiler Upgrade Scheme (BUS) provides eligible applicants with a capital grant to support their installation of a low carbon heating system.
-Through the BUS, grants of £5,000 are available towards the installation and capital costs of air source heat pumps and, in some limited circumstances biomass boilers, with grants of £6,000 available for ground source and water source heat pumps.
+Through the BUS, grants of £7,500 are available towards the installation and capital costs of air source heat pumps and, in some limited circumstances biomass boilers, with grants of £7,500 available for ground source and water source heat pumps.

 The BUS is open to applicants in England and Wales.
 The grants are available to domestic and non-domestic buildings, supporting systems up to a capacity of 45kWth.
 Social housing and new builds are not eligible however, domestic, custom new/self-builds can apply.

-Air source heat pump and ground source heat pumps are eligible provided they are being installed to replace an existing fossil fuel system or direct electric heating system.
+Air source heat pumps and ground source heat pumps are eligible provided they are being installed to replace an existing fossil fuel system or direct electric heating system.
 The only exception to this is with custom new builds whereby a heat pump installation would be eligible for a grant.

 In limited circumstances, biomass boilers can be eligible for a grant in rural areas when they are replacing an existing fossil fuel system which is not fueled by mains gas or direct electric systems.